 If taxes apply, they are debited with a separate transaction.
 You can find the tax details in the Comment field.

 How does a company pay?

-- the company sets the record date and sends press-release to inform shareholders;
+- Company sets the record date and sends a press release to inform the shareholders

-- the next day comes.
-It is called the ex-date because from that date the stock trades ex-dividend (meaning everyone who buys stocks after ex-date won’t get the next payment);
+- Next day: called the ex-date because from that date the stock trades ex-dividend (meaning everyone who buys stocks after ex-date won’t get the next payment)

-- the payable date comes (normally, about one month after the record date) and clients receive dividends on their accounts.
+- Payable date: normally, one month after the record date; that’s when clients receive dividends to their accounts.

-However, in some cases clients might receive the funds with a few days delay due to the necessary time to process the documentation.
+In some cases, clients might receive the funds with a few days’ delay due to document processing.